 - Layering – where money has been moved, often through offshore companies and via a complex web of transactions.

-The court process will also seek to prove a full audit trail of activity and reasoning behind any deemed transactions that could be defined as money laundering before judgement is passed.
+During the court process the prosecution will have to prove that that property or money has come from criminal enterprises.
+In doing so they will seek to prove a full audit trail of activity and reasoning behind any deemed transactions that could be defined as money laundering before judgement is passed.

-What to do if you are accused of Money Laundering?
+What should you do if you are accused of money laundering?

-Money laundering is a particularly specialist field of law, which is taken extremely seriously in the UK.
+Money laundering is a particularly specialist field of law, and offences are taken extremely seriously in the UK.
 It can involve many different agencies, a significant amount of potential evidence and an intensive series of interviews.

 Therefore, as soon as you realise you may be included in any investigation, it is important to seek legal advice with a dedicated team entrusted by you to examine all the evidence.
 It is also important to be seen to cooperate with all involved parties throughout your case.